-One may take another approach to setting properties by adding "setters" on the action that will correspond to the property names.
-This will thereby allow the framework to populate them automatically.
-The action class must implement the org.jboss.soa.esb.actions.BeanConfiguredAction marker interface in order to make the action Bean populate automatically, for example.
+Another approach to setting action properties is to add setters on the action that correspond to the property names and allow the framework to populate them automatically.
+In order to have the action bean auto-populated, the action class must implement the org.jboss.soa.esb.actions.BeanConfiguredAction marker interface.
+For example, the following class has the same behavior as the one above.

 '''

-public class PrintMessage implements BeanConfiguredAction {
+public class PrintMessage extends AbstractActionPipelineProcessor

+implements BeanConfiguredAction {

 private String information;

 private Integer repeatCount;

 public setInformation(String information) {

 this.information = information;

 }

 public setRepeatCount(Integer repeatCount) {

 this.repeatCount = repeatCount;

 }

 public Message process(Message message) {

 for (int i=0; i < repeatCount; i++) {

 System.out.println(information);

 }

 }

 }

 '''

-The Integer parameter in the setRepeatCount() method is automatically converted from the String representation specified in the XML.
+The Integer parameter in setRepeatCount() is automatically converted from the String representation specified in the XML.

-The BeanConfiguredAction method of loading properties is a good choice for actions that take simple arguments, while the ConfigTree method is a better option in situations when one needs to deal with the XML representation directly.
+The BeanConfiguredAction method of loading properties is a good choice for actions that take simple arguments, while the ConfigTree method is better when you need to deal with the XML representation directly.